EvheniyM/AD-Inventory-Computers/README.md

 - Hardware collector over WinRM/CIM for CPU, RAM, disks, GPU, motherboard, monitors, and network adapters.
 - Excel import/export for manual fields.

-No secrets are committed.
-Copy `.env.example` to `.env` and fill your own values.

 ## Repository Layout

 ```text